octoflar/especia/README.md

-If you already have some understanding of these matters, you may want to consult the [especia wiki](https://github.com/octoflar/especia/wiki) before you clone or download the [source code](https://github.com/octoflar/especia) from GitHub.
+If you already have some understanding of these matters, you may want to consult the [especia wiki](https://github.com/octoflar/especia/wiki) before you clone the [source code reposirory](https://github.com/octoflar/especia) or download a release version.

 Building Especia requires [CMake](https://cmake.org) and a compiler that implements [C++11](https://en.wikipedia.org/wiki/C%2B%2B11).
 To build and test the Especia